 The Institute for Supply Excellence and Innovation at the Rady School of Management provides crucial insights and education to industry partners, executives, policymakers and the greater community.
 The institute is focused on industry collaboration, the application of research for practical problem solving, and educating the next generation of leaders who will shape and transform the industry.

 Rady School of Management faculty are internationally recognized as thought leaders and experts in their fields, ranking 1st in Intellectual Capital by BusinessWeek and in the top 20 for faculty research by the Financial Times.
 These academic leaders established the Master of Science in Business Analytics (MSBA) at the Rady School - one of the few established programs in supply chain analytics.
 Using the latest technologies in collaboration, learning, simulation and information technologies, institute faculty lead the executive and managerial education with the goal of developing world-class and highly-effective managers as well as focused education and training for organizations.
 Participating organizations gain improved performance and competitive position through facilitated and accelerated sessions for strategy development, process improvement, problem solving and model building.
 The institute’s education and programs are aimed at high-quality students from across the globe who add value to their companies and excel in their careers.
+Additionally, the Rady School's Center for Executive Development offers a two-day Supply Chain Cost Management and Value Improvement course for directors and managers in supply chain and finance fields.

 Industry and Community Partnerships